NaoyaTatetsu/chrome-extention-bard/README.md

+# chrome-extention-bard
-# Chrome extention for opening bard by one clicked
+Chrome extention for opening bard by one clicked

 ## Add to chrome extention
 1. Clone this repository with below command.